-When it becomes necessary for institutional causes to terminate one or more faculty members, the President, after counsel with the Vice President of Academic Administration and the appropriate faculty committee(s), usually the Curriculum and Efficiency Committee, recommends termination to the Board of Trustees.
+When it becomes necessary for institutional causes to terminate one or more faculty members, the President, after consultation with the VPAA and the appropriate faculty committee(s), usually the Curriculum and Efficiency Committee and Rank and Tenure Committee, recommends termination to the Board of Trustees.

-A teacher on continuous appointment who is relieved of employment for an institutional cause, upon signing a release agreement (available at the Human Resources Office), receives full salary and all regular allowances, refunds, et cetera, for a maximum of twelve months from the day of notification of separation, or until the date on which the teacher begins other satisfactory employment, whichever occurs first.
+A faculty on continuous appointment who is relieved of employment for an institutional cause, upon signing a release agreement, receives full salary and all regular allowances, refunds, et cetera, for a maximum of twelve months from the day of notification of separation, or until the date on which the faculty member begins other satisfactory employment, whichever occurs first.

-A teacher on an uncompleted three-year appointment will be informed at least four months before the close of the contract year that separation has been voted.
+Faculty on an uncompleted three-year appointment will be informed at least four months before the close of the contract year that separation has been voted.
 No monetary compensation or benefits will be provided after the close of the contract year.
-If for some reason the above schedule cannot be met, the faculty member's salary will be continued for four months from the date of notification of separation.
+If, for some reason, the above schedule cannot be met, the faculty member's salary will be continued for four months from the date of notification of separation.